MicrosoftDocs/memdocs/memdocs/intune/configuration/vpn-settings-configure.md

   - Windows 10/11

 - Microsoft Tunnel
-  - Android Enterprise personally owned devices with a work profile.
+  - Android Enterprise personally owned devices with a work profile
-  - Android Enterprise fully managed and corporate-owned work profile.
+  - Android Enterprise fully managed and corporate-owned work profile

-  > [!Important]
-  > As of June 14, 2021, both the standalone tunnel app and standalone client connection type for Android are deprecated and drop from support after October 26, 2021.

-- Microsoft Tunnel
   - iOS/iPadOS

 - Microsoft Tunnel (standalone client)(preview)
   - iOS/iPadOS

-  > [!Important]
+  > [!IMPORTANT]
   > **Plan for change**.
 On April 29, 2022 both the *Microsoft Tunnel* connection type and *Microsoft Defender for Endpoint* as the tunnel client app became generally available.
 With this general availability, the use of the *Microsoft Tunnel (standalone client)(preview)* connection type and the standalone tunnel client app are deprecated and soon will drop from support.
+  >
   > - On July 29, 2022, the  standalone tunnel client app will no longer be available for download.
 Only the generally available version of *Microsoft Defender for Endpoint* will be available as the tunnel client app.
   > - On August 1, 2022, the *Microsoft Tunnel (standalone client) (preview)* connection type will cease to connect to Microsoft Tunnel.
   >
   > To avoid a disruption in service for Microsoft Tunnel, plan to migrate your use of the deprecated tunnel client app and connection type to those that are now generally available.
+  >
+  >- As of June 14, 2021, both the standalone tunnel app and standalone client connection type for Android are deprecated and drop from support after October 26, 2021.

 - NetMotion Mobility
   - Android Enterprise personally owned devices with a work profile